 We have a operating laser system that produces 243 nm light as needed for 1s - 2s spectroscopy.
 This system remains at Harvard, and has not yet been moved to CERN, because we think that laser cooling is the first priority.
-The optics for sending laser light from our laser table to the trap apparatus, and for guiding the light through the cryogenic trap and its vacuum system, is designed to work for 243 nm light as well as for 121 nm light.
-This system can be moved to CERN very rapidly any time that it is needed.
-Until this system is needed and moved we intend to be working on improving its stability.
+The optics for sending laser light from our laser table to the trap apparatus, and for guiding the light through the cryogenic trap and its vacuum system, is a separate light path from the 121 nm path.
+This system should be moved to CERN before beam time in 2017.

-C. Manpower
+D. Manpower